trey-sedate/processor-interview/README.md

 - **Single File Processing:** The UI is designed to process one file at a time.
 The results of a new file upload will overwrite the previous results.
 The application does not currently support aggregating data from multiple separate uploads.

 - **No User Authentication:** The application does not have a user login system.
 It uses a simple secret API key to protect the API endpoints, which is appropriate for its scope.

+- **Luhn Validation Toggle:** The UI includes a checkbox to "Skip Luhn Validation."
+This provides flexibility for testing with malformed data but should be disabled in a production environment.

+- **File Size Limit:** There is a hardcoded 5MB limit for uploaded files.
+This is a stability and security measure to prevent denial-of-service attacks from excessively large files.